Kenya says 'at war' with al Shabaab, faces security questions

 Kenyan officials have not so far specified the identities or nationalities of the attackers, saying forensic investigation of the wrecked mall building and of the dead will take time.

-This has produced a deluge of unconfirmed speculation that radicalized diaspora Somalis from the United States and Europe may have been involved in the al Shabaab operation.
+This has produced a deluge of unconfirmed speculation that radicalised diaspora Somalis from the United States and Europe may have been involved in the al Shabaab operation.

 U.S., Israeli and European forensic experts are helping Kenya in the investigation.

-A week after the attack, the five-storey, beige-colored mall remained sealed off to the public.
+A week after the attack, the five-storey, beige-coloured mall remained sealed off to the public.
 From outside, a spray of bullet holes was visible around one upstairs window.

 A team of foreign officials wearing white protective clothing and yellow boots could be seen leaving the mall escorted by an armed man wearing a black flak jacket.